spuggy/electron-uploader/README.md

 #### 5. implement the onClick

--implement the Upload button in /src/Uploader.js to upload the files in the list.
+- implement the Upload button in /src/Uploader.js to upload the files in the list.
--Assume this will involve calling nation fs library functions with electron.
+- Assume this will involve calling nation fs library functions with electron.
+- prompt the user for permissions to access the directory the files are stored in (see 3). handle any security dialogs
--upload the files to the dummy server (see 2) above to "http://localhost:8080/upload" handle any security dialogs
+- upload the files to the dummy server (see 2) above to "http://localhost:8080/upload".

 #### 6. implement call backs